Sarah Blaffer Hrdy observing Hanuman langurs; Mount Abu in southwestern Rajasthan, India; 1971-1973; © D.B. Hrdy/Anthro-Photo

 Revisiting Love 2003

 In the early days of evo-devo, the split between evolution and development was seen primarily as one between genetics and embryology respectively.
-Evo-devo, therefore, was characterised as an attempt to bring together evolutionary theory and embryology using...
+Evo-devo, therefore, was often characterised as an attempt to bring together evolutionary theory and embryology using...

 Read More